Call us today from 9:30am: +44 117 313 3300

 Day 3 – teamLab Borderless Digital Art Exhibition

 Visit the world’s first digital art museum on the man-made island of Odaiba.
 Designed by art group teamLab, “Borderless” is an exhibition of 50 digital artworks across five different sections, which all combine the themes of the natural world and interactivity.
+The Athletic Forest will have you bouncing and swinging your way through art, while the Forest of Lamps changes colour as you move through the glowing lights.

-The amount of time spent here is up to you, though we believe you may need more time that you think.
+The amount of time spent here is up to you, though we believe you may need more time than you think.
 If you need a break for a moment, order a green tea at the En teahouse and watch as a digital flower blooms as you take a sip!

-Day 4 - 6: Matsumoto & Takayama
+Days 4-6: Matsumoto & Takayama

 Day 4 – Tokyo to Matsumoto